WTR-GITHUB/PYTHON_II_PART/Python-Advanced-‐--Lecture-05.-Functional-Programming-Intro:-Part-2.md

 # TypeError: 'float' object is not subscriptable
 ```

 In this case, the lambda function expects a string argument, which it tries to slice.
-The second element in the list, 3.14159, is a float object, which isn’t sliceable.
-So a TypeError occurs.
+The second element in the list, `3.14159`, is a `float` object, which isn’t sliceable.
+So a `TypeError` occurs.

-## Calling map with multiple iterables
+## `Calling map with multiple iterables`

 ```python
 map(<f>, <iterable₁>, <iterable₂>, ..., <iterableₙ>)
 ```

-The number of <iterablei> arguments specified to map() must match the number of arguments that <f> expects. <f> acts on the first item of each <iterablei>, and that result becomes the first item that the return iterator yields.
-Then <f> acts on the second item in each <iterablei>, and that becomes the second yielded item, and so on.
+The number of <iterable> arguments specified to `map()` must match the number of arguments that <f> expects. <f> acts on the first item of each <iterable>, and that result becomes the first item that the return iterator `yields`.
+Then <f> acts on the second item in each <iterable>, and that becomes the second yielded item, and so on.

 ```python
 def f(a, b, c):